Posted: June 4, 2015 10:40 AM

 • Refusing to enact uniform, statutory access to wrongful conviction compensation.
 Some states opt to compensate the wrongfully convicted only via “private compensation bills.”
 This approach: politicizes compensation based on the individuals and policymakers involved; requires exonerees to mount costly and demanding political campaigns; and threatens to deny appropriate – or any – compensation to those who truly deserve it.

 • Prohibiting compensation to those deemed to have “contributed” to their wrongful convictions.
-This denies justice to those who were coerced, explicitly or implicitly, into confessing or pleading guilty to crimes it was proven they did not commit.
+This provision can deny justice to those who were coerced, explicitly or implicitly, into confessing or pleading guilty to crimes it was proven they did not commit.

 • Denying the additional remedy deserved by those who can prove their wrongful convictions resulted from patent and intentional civil rights violations, as opposed to simple error.